-Unit 3 (RO23): PORTFOLIO UNIT and contributes 25% of final grade.

-Body Systems and diseases.
-This unit involves researching and producing annotated diagrams of the three body systems; the cardiovascular system, the respiratory system and the digestive system.
-Students also have to research diseases and medical conditions, which can affect these systems, including strokes, angina, asthma, cystic fibrosis and types of cancer.
-A portfolio will be produced independently by the pupil and internally assessed.
+Unit 3 (RO23): This is a coursework unit on human physiology and contributes 25% of final grade.
+This unit involves researching and producing annotated diagrams of three body systems; the cardiovascular system, the respiratory system and the digestive system.
+Students then research diseases and medical conditions which can affect these systems, including strokes, angina, asthma, cystic fibrosis and types of cancer.

-Unit 4 (RO29): PORTFOLIO UNIT and contributes 25% of final grade.

-This unit involves understanding the nutrients needed for good health.
-Students explore the importance of diet at all life stages.
-They find out about the key nutrients required for good health from childhood to old age and apply their knowledge in practical situations.
-A portfolio will be produced independently by the pupil and internally assessed.
+Unit 4 (RO29): This is a coursework unit and contributes 25% of final grade, with students learning about the nutrients needed for good health.
+Students explore the importance of diet at different life stages, finding out about the key nutrients required for good health from childhood to old age and apply their knowledge in practical situations.
+Assessed work includes planning, preparing and cooking a balanced meal that meets the needs of someone with specific dietary needs.

-This is GCSE equivalent course.
+This is a GCSE equivalent course.

-Unit 1: Written Exam (25% of total marks)
+Unit 1: Written Exam (25% total marks)

-Unit 2, 3 & 4: Internally assessed/externally moderated portfolio (75% of total marks)
+Units 2,3 & 4: Internally assessed/externally moderated portfolio (75% of total marks)

-You can progress onto a variety of A Level courses including Health and Social Care, Biology or Psychology.
+You can progress on to a variety of A Level courses including Health and Social Care, Biology or Psychology.

-Career pathways include Nursing, (adult, child, mental health...), Midwifery, Social Work, Early Years work and Primary Teaching, Occupational Therapies, Cardiographer, Dietician, Paramedic, Music Therapist....or something completely different!
+Career pathways include Nursing (adult, child, mental health...), Midwifery, Social Work, Early Years work and Primary Teaching, Occupational Therapies, Cardiographer, Dietician, Paramedic, Music Therapist... or something completely different!